LiXin97/Co-Planar-Parametrization/README.md

 # Co-Planar Parametrization

+#### OUR VIO BRANCH IS RELEARSE IN https://github.com/LiXin97/Co-Planar-Parametrization-VIO

 Co-Planar Parametrization (CP-Param) provides a  new parametrization for co-planar points and lines, which leverages specific geometric constraints to improve camera pose optimization in terms of both efficiency and accuracy.
 Based on the parametrization, we implement a framework for Stereo SLAM and  Visual-Inertial Odometry.

 ![teaser](Fig/teaser.png)